 1. Introduction

-Dental clinic service system is created for reducing officers’ work and make convenient for the patient.
-This project will provide the dental clinic schedule for patients, officers and dentists all of them can manage their time by themselves, such as patient can reserve date/time to make an appointment date.
-In each of the user has limited usability for each user such as patient cannot change the dentists' appointment.
+Dental clinic service system is created for reducing officers’ work and make convenient for the patients.
+This project will provide the dental clinic schedule for patients, officers and dentists.
+All of them can manage their time by themselves.
+For example, patients can reserve date/time to make an appointment date.
+Each of the users has limited functionalities allowed for each user type such as patients cannot change the dentists' appointments.

 1.1 Project Overview

-Dental clinic service system is mobile application on ios and web application creating for three kinds of user there are patient, officer, and dentist.
+Dental clinic service system is a mobile application on ios and web application creating for three kinds of users: patients, officers, and dentists.
 This project will manage the patient appointment date and dentist schedule treatment.
-It can scan QR code from patient to identify to solve the problem that the patient usually loses his/her appointment card.
-It has a reminder function for the patient about his/her appointment date to solve the problem that the patient always calls for asking his/her appointment date from the officer.
+It can scan QR code from patients to identify to solve the problem that patients often lose their appointment card.
+It has a reminder function for patients about their appointment date to solve the problem that patients always call for asking their appointment date from officers.

 1.1.1 Purpose